cockroachdb/docs/v2.0/foreign-key.md

 Parameter | Description
 ----------|------------
-`ON DELETE NO ACTION` / `ON UPDATE NO ACTION` | _Default actions._ Fail if there are any existing references to the key being updated or deleted, but allow this check to be deferred until the end of the transaction.
+`ON DELETE NO ACTION` / `ON UPDATE NO ACTION` | _Default actions._ Fail if there are any existing references to the key being updated or deleted, but allow this check to be deferred until the end of the statement.
-`ON UPDATE RESTRICT` / `ON DELETE RESTRICT` | Immediately fail if there are any existing references to the key being updated or deleted.
+`ON UPDATE RESTRICT` / `ON DELETE RESTRICT` | Aliases for `ON DELETE NO ACTION` / `ON UPDATE NO ACTION`.
 `ON DELETE CASCADE` | When a referenced foreign key is deleted, all rows referencing that key are deleted.
 If there are other alterations to the row, such as a `SET NULL` or `SET DEFAULT`, the delete with take precedence. <br>Note that `CASCADE` does not list objects it drops, so it should be used cautiously.
 `ON UPDATE CASCADE` | When a referenced foreign key is updated, update the columns of all rows referencing that key to the new value.
 <!--